 Avoid temporary 'black henna' tattoos as they often contain a dye which can cause serious skin reactions.
 For further information see the Australasian College of Dermatologists' website.

 Avian influenza: The World Health Organization (WHO) has confirmed human deaths from avian influenza in Pakistan.
-See our health page for further information on influenza.
+See our health page and Avian Influenza bulletin for further information on influenza.

 Where to get help